RaspAP/raspap-webgui/README.md

  - [License](#license)

 ## Prerequisites
-Start with a clean install of the [latest release of Raspberry Pi OS (32-bit) Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit).
-The Raspberry Pi OS desktop and 64-bit beta distros are unsupported.
+Start with a clean install of the [latest release of Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/).
+Both the 32- and 64-bit Lite versions are supported.
+The Raspberry Pi OS desktop distro is [unsupported](https://docs.raspap.com/faq/#distros).

 1. Update Raspbian, including the kernel and firmware, followed by a reboot:
 ```